Social Tech & Health Innovation Village

 Why Wales?
 Why Now?

-Wales has become one of the most inspiring real-world examples of how data can transform healthcare—ethically, securely, and at scale.
-As the host of the Health Data Forum Global Hybrid Summit 2025, Cardiff's Principality Stadium is more than a venue: it's a launchpad for ideas that are shaping the future of health systems worldwide.
+Wales has become one of the most inspiring real-world examples of how data can transform healthcare — ethically, securely, and at scale.
+As the host of the Health Data Forum Global Hybrid Summit 2025, Cardiff's voco St David's Hotel offers more than a spectacular waterfront setting: it provides an integrated environment where global leaders can engage in focused dialogue, collaboration, and innovation.

 From Trusted Research Environments (TREs) to cross-sector governance models like WASPI, NHS Wales is internationally recognised for using health data to improve care delivery, public health, and policy.
-It's no coincidence that this year's summit is being co-hosted with Digital Health and Care Wales (DHCW)—a leader in evidence-based digital innovation.
+It is no coincidence that this year's Summit is being co-hosted with Digital Health and Care Wales (DHCW) — a leader in evidence-based digital innovation.

-At the heart of this is the Social Tech & Health Innovation Village — our innovation showcase.
-Unlike traditional expo halls, The Village is integrated into the Summit programme, giving participants the chance to discover pioneering projects, platforms, and partnerships in an environment designed for dialogue rather than sales pitches.
+At the heart of this is the Social Tech & Health Innovation Village — our unique innovation showcase.
+Unlike traditional expo halls, The Village is seamlessly embedded into the Summit programme, creating space to discover pioneering projects, platforms, and partnerships in an environment designed for dialogue rather than sales pitches.

 Building a Data-Driven Future for Healthcare, Together